Skip to main content

 Objectives

-The activities that the student must develop are related to the objectives of this internship period and to the work plan.
-In any case, these are activities that allow the student to acquire new skills and expand those already acquired while relating theoretical knowledge to practical experience and vice versa, generating reflections and skills that help them advance in their learning.
+The activities that the student must carry out are related to the objectives and work plan established for this internship period.
+These are activities that allow the student to acquire new skills and expand those they have already acquired by relating theoretical knowledge to practical experience and vice versa, to reflect and acquire skills that help them advance in their learning.

-The student's profile allows them to do tasks that involve active participation with supervision in all those activities that the center's tutor considers appropriate.
+At this stage, tasks can be carried out that involve the student's active and supervised participation in all activities that the center's tutor deems appropriate.

 The student must:

-• Use planning, organizational and decision-making skills during practice.
+• Use planning, organization and decision-making skills during practice.

-• Systematically reflect on the practice carried out in the centre.
+• Systematically reflect on the actual practice carried out in the center.

-• Understand the relationship between the occupational therapy intervention, the context and the moment of the life cycle in which it is carried out.
+• Understand the relationship between the intervention of occupational therapy, the context and the moment of the life cycle in which it is carried out.

-• Practice the professional exercise ethically, respecting the users and taking into account the codes of professional conduct of occupational therapists.
+• Practice professional practice ethically, respecting users and taking into account the codes of professional conduct of occupational therapists.

 • Design and implement the intervention process taking into account the place of occupational therapy within an interdisciplinary team.

-• Carry out tasks typical of the profession with the supervision of the tutor.
+• Carry out tasks specific to the profession with the supervision of the tutor.

-• Be able to convey and contrast practical experience with that of classmates and tutors.
+• Be able to transmit and contrast practical experience with that of classmates and tutors.

 Learning outcomes

-• RA1.
-It recognizes the different occupational dysfunctions of the person and relates them to the stages of the intervention process.
+• LO1.
+Recognizes the different occupational dysfunctions of the person and relates them to the stages of the intervention process.

 • LO2.
-It applies the fundamentals of personal autonomy to real practice.
+Apply the fundamentals of personal autonomy to real practice.

 • LO3.
-Put into practice various evaluation techniques in a creative and innovative way, taking into account the way professionals proceed.
+Puts into practice various evaluation techniques in a creative and innovative way, taking into account the way professionals proceed.

 • LO4.
-It uses reference frames and models to evaluate or intervene in the face of various occupational dysfunctions.
+Uses reference frames and models to evaluate or intervene in the face of various occupational dysfunctions.

 • LO5.
-Apply interpersonal skills, communication and collaboration skills with team members in a given service and with the people they work with.
+Apply interpersonal skills, communication and collaboration skills with team members of a given service and with the people with whom they work.

 • LO6.
 Makes decisions using ethical and professional reasoning.

 • LO7.
-Organize information in an orderly and relevant manner for the occupational therapy process.
+Organize the information in an orderly and relevant manner for the occupational therapy process.

 • LO8.
-It identifies, integrates and empowers the different actors in the intervention process.
+Identifies, integrates and empowers the different actors in the intervention process.

 • RA10.
-It respects confidentiality rules, as well as the opinions, beliefs and decisions of users and their families.
+Respects confidentiality rules, as well as the opinions, beliefs and decisions of users and their families.

 • RA11.
 Apply the principles of ergonomics in real practice.